 28th-29th May 2021

 Euruko is a Ruby conference organised annually, each year in a different European city chosen by the participants.
-In 2021 it will be organized online, and in 2022 in Helsinki, Finland.

 Access to an interactive conference platform with speaker Q&As and more…

 Access to a private Minecraft server with your fellow attendees.
 Griefing strictly forbidden!
 MINASWAN all the way.

 Access to a Euruko Discord server where you can talk with fellow attendees, speakers, and sponsors.

 A Euruko goodie bag shipped to you, wherever you are in the world (as long as our fulfillment partner delivers to your country).

 The conference videos are now available on the Euruko YouTube channel.

 Don't Develop Just for Yourself - A Developer's Checklist to Accessibility (Eeva-Jonna Panula)

 Lightning talk: State of the PDF (Thomas Leitner)